 The most likely outcome of the changes will be that the agency finds lower levels of risks associated with many chemicals, and as a result, imposes fewer new restrictions or prohibitions, several current and former agency officials said.

-Senator Tom Udall, a Democrat from New Mexico, argued that Pruitt is undermining what was a bipartisan push to reform the TSCA that began under President Obama.
+Senator Tom Udall, a Democrat from New Mexico, argued that former EPA head Scott Pruitt was undermining a bipartisan push to reform the TSCA that began under President Obama.
 “Congress worked hard in bipartisan fashion to reform our nation’s broken chemical safety laws, but Pruitt’s E.P.A. is failing to put the new law to use as intended,” he said in a statement.

-President Trump has spoken on the topic of asbestos prior to taking office.
-In his 1997 book The Art of the Comeback, he argued that the chemical is actually safe once applied, and suggested that the link to health problems was manufactured by the mob-connected companies that perform asbestos removal from buildings:
+President Trump spoke on the topic of asbestos long before his election to the White House.
+In his 1997 book The Art of the Comeback, Trump argued that the chemical is actually safe once applied and suggested that the link to health problems was manufactured by mob-connected companies which perform asbestos removal: "I believe that the movement against asbestos was led by the mob, because it was often mob-related companies that would do the asbestos removal.
+Great pressure was put on politicians, and as usual, the politicians relented."